lizmat/raku-all-modules/p6-pdf/PDF-p6/README.md

 This script is a thin wrapper for the `PDF` `.open` and `.save-as` methods.
 It can typically be used to:
   - uncompress a PDF for readability
   - repair a PDF who's cross-reference index or stream lengths have become invalid
-  - convert bewtween PDF and JSON
+  - convert between PDF and JSON

 ### Decode Filters